pixyzehn/MediumMenu/README.md

 ##Installation

+###Cocoapods

-1. The easiest way to get started is to use [CocoaPods](http://cocoapods.org/).
+The easiest way to get started is to use [CocoaPods](http://cocoapods.org/).
 Add the following line to your Podfile:

 ```ruby
 platform :ios, '8.0'